Resonance form factors from finite-volume correlation functions with the external field method

 Equation~(\ref{eq:luescher_ext}) is one of our main results, namely the L\"uscher equation in the presence of an external field.
 In contrast to the conventional L\"uscher equation, which reduces to a single equation in the absence of partial-wave mixing, Eq.~(\ref{eq:luescher_ext}) results from the matrix equation that connects sectors with different momenta ${\bf P},{\bf Q}$.
 This happens because three-momentum is not a conserved quantity in the case considered here.

 In order to make the equations tractable, a truncation should be applied.
 Let us consider the Breit frame again, with ${\bf P}=-{\bf Q}=\boldsymbol{\omega}/2$.
 If $e=0$, ${\cal M}$ is a diagonal matrix, whose matrix elements at ${\bf P}={\bf Q}=\pm \boldsymbol{\omega}/2$ linearly vanish at the energies that correspond to the finite-volume spectrum of a system in a frame moving with a momentum ${\bf P}$.
-Turning the external field on, it is seen that the energy levels split and continuously shift from these values\footnote{In fact, as we shall see later, the structure of the spectrum at $e=0$ is more complicated.
+Turning the external field on, it is seen that the energy levels split and continuously shift from these values\footnote{In fact, as we shall see later, the structure of the spectrum at $e\neq 0$ is more complicated.
 There exist ``fake'' states which do not have a counterpart at $e=0$.}.
 It can be straightforwardly checked that, at order $e$, it suffices to consider a $2\times 2$ matrix with ${\bf P}=\pm\boldsymbol{\omega}/2$ and ${\bf Q}=\pm\boldsymbol{\omega}/2$.
 Adding more rows and columns to this matrix shifts the spectrum in higher orders only.